Springwood Community Primary

 We use a variety of teaching approaches.
 Sometimes it will be appropriate to teach the class as a whole if, for instance, the class teacher is introducing a new theme or idea.
 At other times, children will be organised into small groups, sets or work individually.
 Whichever approach is used, we try, as far as possible, to match the work to the learning needs, interests and experiences of your child.
 We aim to provide the children with as many first-hand experiences as possible in order to make their learning meaningful.
 All areas of the curriculum need to have a strong emphasis on skills, for example, children need to know how to count, read, investigate and problem solve.
 Children also need to develop additional skills - those of how to find, organise and evaluate information, rather than always learning facts for their own sake.

 A new national curriculum is being introduced in September 2014 and the school is currently in the process of updating the curriculum maps for each year group.
+Each year group publishes a newsletter each half term, starting from September 2014, this identifies the curriculum focus within each subject area, they are also available within the class area of the website.

 Curriculum Map & Plan